viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

         db.session.commit()
         return tok

-The getter will receive two parameters, if you don't need to support refresh token, you can just load token by access token.
+The getter will receive two parameters.
+If you don't need to support a refresh token, you can just load token by access token.

 The setter receives ``token`` and ``request`` parameters.
 The ``token`` is a